Cormac0/mosh_terminal/README.md

 This entire project has been forked from the ttrpg email terminal created by @jacksonbenete, https://github.com/jacksonbenete/email_terminal.
 If you are interested in creating your own terminal experience, I highly recommend checking out the original repository!

+If you are a Warden, see spoiler-inclusive notes in the WARDEN_README.md file.

 You can fork the project and change the code for your own configurations, like terminal name (or sector/station/node if sci-fi), image and messages.

 The database is a simple set of JSON files.